Christmas Eve Traditions and Customs

 Christmas Eve has many of its own customs and traditions.
 The most widely practised one that still exists today is going to a Midnight Mass Church Service.
 In many countries, especially Catholic ones such as Spain, Mexico, Poland and Italy, this is the most important Church service of the Christmas season.

-People might fast during Christmas Eve (not eat any meat or fish usually) and then the main Christmas meal is often eaten after the Midnight Mass Service in these countries.
+People might fast during Christmas Eve (not eating certain foods, often no meat, fish or dairy products) and then the main Christmas meal is often eaten after the Midnight Mass Service in these countries.
 In some other countries, such as Belgium, Finland, Lithuania and Denmark the meal is eaten in the evening and you might go to a Midnight Service afterwards!

 The Midnight Mass Communion Service (or 'Christ-Mas') was a very special one as it was the only one that was allowed to start after sunset (and before sunrise the next day), so it was held at Midnight!

 Christmas Eve is also the day when people in some countries, like Germany, Sweden and Portugal exchange their presents.
 I think Santa must have those countries on his extra early list!
 Christmas Eve is also Santa's busiest day of the year when he has to travel over 220 million miles (355 million km) to get to every house on earth!

 It was also traditional to bring the Yule Log into the house and light it on Christmas Eve.
 It was lit using a piece of the previous years log and then would burn non-stop until Twelfth Night (night of the 5th January/Day of 6th January).
 Tradition also said that any greenery such as Holly, Ivy and Mistletoe should only be taken into the house on Christmas Eve.